jina-ai/jina/docs/tutorials/gpu_executor.md

 # Executor on GPU

-This tutorial will show you how to use an executor on a GPU, both locally and in a Docker container.
+This tutorial will show you how to use an Executor on a GPU, both locally and in a Docker container.
 You will also see how to use GPU with pre-built Hub executors.

 Using a GPU allows you to significantly speed up encoding for most deep learning models, reducing response latency from 100s to merely 10s of miliseconds.
-Jina enables you to use GPUs like you normally would in a python script, or in a docker container - it does not impose any additional requirements or configuration.
+Jina enables you to use GPUs like you normally would in a python script, or in a Docker container - it does not impose any additional requirements or configuration.

 ## Prerequisites